yoichio/public-documents/selectionapiforshadow.md

 - Chrome allows the user crossing Shadow boundary but ```document.getSelection()``` and/or ```shadowRoot.getSelection()``` don't return correct higlight Ranges(see detail).
 - Safari prohibits the user crossing Shadow boundary but If user select from Shadow, the web author can't get its selection Range.

+## Spec and implementation history
+Selection API defines selection as it is unique on a document which consists of one node tree. ```document.getSelection()``` returns a singleton Selection object.
+If there is a selection, Selection must have a Range, which start and end root's must be
+Document and each browser implemented so (Firefox has multiple Ranges but they are also rooted to Document).

+However, Shadow DOM inserts other node trees into Document.
+Nodes participate in ShadowRoot are rooted to ShadowRoot, which is not Document.

+Thus, we can't create a Range crossing Shadow Boundary and such selection.

+Selection API also specified that Document has a unique selection associated with it.
+Then Chrome doesn't follow it.

+We need update Selection API working well for Shadow DOM.

+## Proposition 1
+Update Selection API.
+Since there would be bunch of updates/discussions, I want to join spec work.

 ## Proposition 1
 Let the web author controling if user can select crossing Shadow boundary with [CSS user-select property](https://www.w3.org/TR/css-ui-4/#propdef-user-select).
 User-select property has 5 values of ```auto```, ```text```, ```none```, ```contain```, ```all```.